buildfx/build.js/readme.md

 Settings
 =========
 Configure your project in a buildjs.json file.
-Three settings can be configured:
+These settings can be configured:
 - build_dir
 - app_file (optional; default=app.js)
 - src